Barry Biddulph argues that Labour will never be on our side

-But this New Labour desire for social peace is traditional Labour politics as well.
-The Labour Representation Committee originally founded Labour on the basis of Keir Hardy’s resolution rejecting class war in favour of parliamentary representation and constitutionalism.
+But this desire for social peace is traditional Labour politics.
+The Labour Representation Committee originally founded Labour on the basis of Keir Hardy’s resolution rejecting class war in favour of parliamentary representation, and constitutionalism.
 Ramsay Macdonald, the leader of the first Labour government in 1924 advocated and acted on the commitment to growing capitalist society, not a working class alternative.

-Ed Miliband implied that you would like to think you can strike your way out of recession but “Strikes are always a consequence of failure”.
-‘Red Ed’ was opposed to the pension strikes in June: even if the negotiation with the unions was not meaningful on the government’s part, strikes were still morally wrong.
+Ed Miliband implied that you would like to think you can strike your way out of recession but “strikes are always a consequence of failure”.
+‘Red Ed’ was opposed to the pension strikes in June: even if the negotiation with the unions was not meaningful on the government’s part.Strikes were still morally wrong.
 The Parliamentary Labour Party and its leadership have a long history of opposition to strikes, since they are not on the parliamentary agenda.
-Labour leaders were was against strikes in the great unrest 1910-14; the general strike of 1926; strikes on the docks and elsewhere during the 1945-51 Labour government under Clement Attlee; the seafarers’ strike in 1966, when PM Harold Wilson denounced the strikes as a tight knit group of communists, the miners’ strike 1984-85 where Neil Kinnock condemned picket line militancy, and so on into the Blair years.
+Labour leaders were against strikes in the great unrest 1910-14; the general strike of 1926; strikes on the docks, during the 1945-51 Labour government; the seafarers’ strike in 1966, when PM Harold Wilson denounced the strikers as a tight knit group of communists; the miners’ strike 1984-85 where Neil Kinnock condemned picket line militancy, and so on into the Blair years.